Here's what's happening.

 Respect Is a Powerful Discipline That You Aren’t Fully Embracing

 I haven’t see a lot of content on respect in the business world.
 Empathy, hustle, equality get plenty of coverage, but I think we need to flesh out what respect is beyond the obvious “it’s good.”
 Ultimately, if you embrace respect as a tool in your EQ toolkit, you will unlock your potential to make genuine connections with other people, which is the key to “manufacturing” luck.

 Let’s start with the fundamentals.
-Here is my definition of respect: understanding the true value of something and treating it as such.
-And my definition of luck: an instance in which the context around a person allows him/her to achieve something that an individual without that context could not achieve.
+Here is my definition: understanding the true value of something and treating it as such.
+And my definition of luck: an instance in which the context around a person allows him/her to achieve something that an individual without that context could not achieve

 But it’s more complicated than that, isn’t it… There are over 7 billion people on the planet, 300 million if we’re thinking local.
 No one has the mental capacity to reflect on and determine the value of so many people.
 So it’s simpler (dare I say a shortcut) to lump people together into two groups, an inner circle and the others.
 It’s a ubiquitous quality of human nature.
 Look anywhere: black, white, male, female, democratic, republican, gay, straight, well dressed, casual, athletic, overweight, young, old… These divisions exist solely because one group disrespects the other.

 Disrespect comes about in two ways though and we need to make that distinction.
 First is through understanding, that is if we don’t understand something’s value, we may not treat it appropriately.
 The second is through treatment, when someone understands your value but doesn’t acknowledge it, or antagonizes you anyway.
 We’ve all been on the receiving end of that mistreatment.
 But the ugly truth is, no matter who you are, we are actively grouping people we interact with into categories of the inner circle and the others.